jnyloef/jnyloef.github.io/_pages/about.md

 ## Hi and welcome to my page! ##

-I am Jakob Nylof, master student in Mathematics at KTH Royal Institute of Technology.
-Write your biography here.
-Tell the world about yourself.
-Link to your favorite [subreddit](http://reddit.com).
-You can put a picture in, too.
-The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.
+I am Jakob Nylof, master student in mathematics at KTH Royal Institute of Technology.
+My research interests are control theory, optimization, reinforcement learning, stochastic control

+## Biography ##

+I was born in Sweden.
+I received a BSc in Engineering Physics and is currently completing a MSc in Mathematics both from KTH Royal Institute of Technology in Stockholm, Sweden, graduating in June 2024.
+During my studies I have completed two research internships: one at KTH under supervision of Prof. [Karl H. Johansson](https://people.kth.se/~kallej/) and one at the University of Michigan supervised by Prof. [Necmiye Ozay](https://web.eecs.umich.edu/~necmiye/), which respectively led to publications.

 Put your address / P.O. box / other info right below your picture.
 You can also disable any of these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.